 So what are these basics that you must have at your fingertips?
 Here we go

 The amount of light needed come in on top of the list – it is just as good as the purpose to which the shade is aimed.
 If you need some cool romantic light then we definitely know that little light is required – but this is not the case when you need some study light.
+Study rooms will most often have to focus on work, which is why they are most often designed with office furniture and other equipment like copiers, book cupboards, and computers.
+It’s only natural that even the lamp shades and lighting will have to reflect this ambience, and so making the right choice is important.
 Shades needed for the study room or otherwise for a sizable number of individuals will definitely need to have some much light passing through them – and the guiding principle here will indicate more transparent and large-sized shades for that.
 The size and transparency increases as more light is needed, or as the number of people expected to serve enlarges.

 Safety comes in at the second level, because you don’t want to be blinded by the same shade you bought for your house, so better be prepared before you get it going.
 Lamps and lights with higher wattages will require large shades – and materials that allow the flames and heat from these lights to be mitigated fully – which helps to reduce the risk of burns.
 As the wattage increases o does the size of the shade needed to keep it and its users safe.

 And finally the size of the lamp of light being used for the shade is a major factor to consider.
 You definitely want to buy a shade that is proportionate and not exaggerated, so mind about the light or lamp it is aimed at.
 These three factors will obviously land you to numerous shades for your pick – but they help to narrow down the whole list before you bring other factors like the design of the room the shade will be used.
 And to that add on the issues of tastes and preference and you are just a foot a way from your perfect choice!